-One of the biggest complaints coming from Dell users is speed — or rather, a lack of it.
-Often, an older Dell will start to put through even basic tasks, but sometimes a brand new Dell will be slow to connect to the internet or even freeze.
+One of the biggest complaints bothering we Dell users is speed — or rather, a lack of it.
+Often, an older Dell will start to put through even basic tasks, but sometimes a brand new Dell runs slowly or even freezes randomly.

 The issue isn’t unique to just Dell laptops or desktops, but other Windows based PCs as well.
 It doesn't matter whether your computer is aging or brand new.
 There are many reasons that your computer might be running slow.
 I'm here to help you figure them out, and share with you 12 ways to cure a slow Dell.